MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-User-Certificate-Authentication.md

 ## Troubleshooting
 - If certificate authentication requests fail with an HTTP 204 "No Content from https://certauth.fs.contoso.com" response, verify that the root and any intermediate CA certificates are installed, respectively, to the trusted root CA and intermediate CA certificate stores on all federation servers.
-- If certificate authentication requests are failing for unknown reasons, export the client certificate to a .cer file, and run the command "certutil -f -urlfetch -verify certificatefilename.cer".
+- If certificate authentication requests are failing for unknown reasons, export the client certificate to a .cer file, and run the command

+`certutil -f -urlfetch -verify certificatefilename.cer`

 Ensure any CRL and delta CRL locations resolve.
 Note that delta CRL locations are found based on the contents of the Base CRL.

 ## Reference: Complete list of user certificate claim types and example values